-This post is playing a bit of catch-up, since The Art of Cute exhibition opened back in the spring.
+This post is playing a bit of catch-up, since The Art of Cute exhibition opened way back in the spring.
 The good news is that it’ll be at the Brick Store Museum in Kennebunk, ME for another 6 weeks, so there’s still time to see the show (until Aug.
 31st).
-The exhibit, which is curated by the Illustration Institute, includes a broad spectrum of art and products that could be considered “cute”, from cloying to edgy and from innocent to subversive.
+The exhibit, which is curated by the Illustration Institute, includes a broad spectrum of art and products that could be considered “cute”, from cloying to edgy and from innocent to provocative.
 My topical and political work is part of the Meta cute or “beyond” cute category.

 People ask, “How do you feel about having your work called cute?”
 In the context of this exhibit, I can happily embrace the label.
 Otherwise, I find the term cringe-worthy, even though I know it’s a valid description of much that I make.
 It’s just that the word “cute” can sound belittling and dismissive when characterizing art.
 But recently, I’ve experienced the power in making art that draws the viewer in, in a non-threatening way, so a message gets through.
 This show is thoughtful and wide reaching in its interpretation and begins with this premise — “The Art of Cute is an exhibition that takes a serious look at a powerful aesthetic that is often not taken seriously.
 Our culture has a love/hate relationship with “Cute”.”